 Level: 4 Definitions of Graduate Attributes and Skills Relevant to this Programme Teaching and Learning Strategy / Methods Prog Aims Prog intended Learning Outcomes Range of Assessments Related Core Modules Knowledge / Understanding: For this sub-bachelor level programme the following has been informed by the Foundation Degree Qualification Benchmark (FDQB), as well as QAA Subject Benchmark(s): Students will be able to demonstrate a knowledge of the underlying concepts and principles associated with their area(s) of study, and an ability to evaluate and interpret these within the context of that (those) area(s) of study.
 By the end of this level of this programme the students will be able to demonstrate for: A threshold pass: Discuss psychological theory and method showing an awareness of a variety of perspective, contexts/frameworks and potential applications.
-Identify and demonstrate knowledge of a range of research techniques appropriate to psychology investigation and be able to evaluate the usage of these Primary: Lectures, Seminars, Workshops Secondary/Supplem entary: Guided individual study 1 & 2 LO1 and 2 Essays, Reports, Exams, Presentations NORD1054, NORD1053, NORD1082 An exposition for embedding Knowledge and Under Our embedding of Knowledge and Understanding is ass Cognitive and Intellectual Skills:
+Identify and demonstrate knowledge of a range of research techniques appropriate to psychology investigation and be able to evaluate the usage of these Primary: Lectures, Seminars, Workshops Secondary/Supplem entary: Guided individual study 1 & 2 LO1 and 2 Essays, Reports, Exams, Presentations NORD1054, NORD1053, NORD1082 An exposition for embedding Knowledge and Under Our embedding of Knowledge and Understanding is ass Cognitive and Intellectual Skills: sessed formatively through w eekiy tutoriais I , question and T u answer, peer disc T cussion and reedback.

-University of Plymouth Academic Partnerships Programme Quality Handbook UK 22/23
+University of Plymouth Academic Partnerships Programme Quality Handbook UK 23/24